deobald/ideas/README.md

 - maybe there is a way to flag files as "large" so they don't go to disk-limited devices... but god i hope not
 - maybe there are all sorts of other ways to configure this thing under Advanced Settings. but i really, really hope not. technical features bad. go install syncthing if you want syncthing.

+### Ankur's Take

+I’m extremely into this and I would 100% use it all the time.

+After years of note taking I’ve found that the only reasonable way to take note is chronologically.
+Same way you’d do in a notebook.
+Old notes don’t get edited or deleted, only new ones get added.
+New notes can link to old notes if something needs to change, and Obsidian back links create the appropriate context to figure out the change.

+Heap sounds like that, but for files.
+This is how my brain works already, so I’d use it for basically all my important files that are not code.

 ## ✨ Maha Kaya: Local-First NAS (Tarsnap?)